-I have been working with a class of low ability year 4 children and I tried this activity and the children took to it like a duck to water.
+I have been working with a class of low-ability year four children, and I tried this activity, and the children took to it like a duck to water.

-We were working on carroll diagrams and the children just weren't relating to it at all.
+We were working on Carroll diagrams, and the children just weren’t relating to it at all.
 So, I decided to make the lesson more practical.
-I got 4 mini white boards and then I wrote "I am a boy", "I am a girl", "I am 8", "I am 9" and I placed them on the wall like the titles on a carroll diagram.
+I got four mini whiteboards, and then I wrote: “I am a boy”, “I am a girl”, “I am 8”, “I am 9” and I placed them on the wall like the titles on a Carroll diagram.

 We then changed the titles on the boards, getting the children to suggest them.
-We came up with ice creams and the titles were chocolate or vanilla, and with sprinkles or without sprinkles.
-The homework set from the lesson was for them to come up with another 3 possible titles for carroll diagrams to help them sort out data.
+We came up with ice creams, and the titles were chocolate or vanilla and with sprinkles or without sprinkles.
+The homework set from the lesson was for them to come up with another three possible titles for Carroll diagrams to help them sort out data.